germanruzca/wyt-backend/README.md

 # API app of WYT ( What you thinking?).

-This repository is part of my WYT.com project, is just an aplication to give recommendations of movies, books, tv-shows and music.
+This repository is part of my WYT.com project, is just an application to give recommendations of movies, books, tv-shows and music.

 ## 1: Technologies
 - nodeJS